 This inventory describes the research interview notes of Richard F. Fenno, Jr., on the Congressional appropriations process.
-These notes, which have been donated to the National Archives and Records Administration, cover nearly ninety interviews with members of the House of Representatives conducted between 1959 and 1965.
+These notes, which have been donated to the National Archives and Records Administration, cover interviews conducted in Washington, D.C. between 1959 and 1968.

 An initial set of interview notes was accessioned by deed of gift to the National Archives and Records Administration on December 14, 1993.
 The interview notes represent the source material for two books: